4lac/4lac/README.md

 🔗 **Repository:**  https://github.com/4lac/ColdCase

-## 🧩 IoT‑Scanner — Adaptive IoT Network Mapping & Behavior Engine
+## 🧩 IoT‑Scanner — Adaptive IoT Network Mapper
-A C‑based IoT network scanner built as the first step toward a larger adaptive security framework.
+A C‑based IoT network scanner that maps devices on a local network using low‑level ARP, ICMP, and SNMP probing.
-It performs low‑level ARP/ICMP/SNMP probing to map devices on a LAN, classify vendors, and reveal early indicators of abnormal behavior.
+It identifies active hosts, classifies vendors through MAC lookup, and forms the first building block of a future adaptive IoT security engine.
-This is not a perfect or finished tool — it’s an evolving experiment that currently focuses only on network scanning, and may contain bugs, missing features, or rough edges.
+This tool is still in its early stage and **not perfect** — it currently focuses only on **network scanning**, and may contain bugs, missing features, or rough edges.
-The long‑term vision is to expand it into a modular engine capable of analyzing IoT behavior, detecting risks, and eventually isolating suspicious devices.
+Future versions aim to expand into behavior analysis, risk scoring, and device isolation.

-###🔹 Features (Current Stage)
+### 🔹 Features (Current)
 - ARP‑based device discovery
 - ICMP probing for active hosts
 - Basic SNMP enumeration
 - MAC vendor classification
-- Lightweight C implementation using raw sockets
+- Lightweight raw‑socket implementation in C

-###🔹 Future Direction
+### 🔹 Future Direction
 - Device fingerprinting
 - Behavior deviation detection
 - Risk scoring
 - Soft/Hard isolation logic
 - Automated response attempts

-**🔗 Repository:**
+🔗 **Repository:**
 https://github.com/4lac/iot-scanner